 Is there a “right” way to talk about illness and disability?
 The current popular favourite is person-first language.
 It really got going in the 1990s, with the American Psychological Association leading the charge.
 Instead of talking about a “disabled person”, person-first language literally puts the person first, as in “person with a disability.”
-This has become the generally accepted practice, and the standard in journalistic and academic writing.
+This has become the generally accepted practice, and it’s the standard in journalistic and academic writing.

 Not everyone likes it, though.
 Sometimes, people with a particular condition are all for identity-first language, while their supporters prefer person-first language.
 Autism is a good example of this split, with autistic people talking about being #actuallyautistic, while parents and service providers tend to favour talking about people with autism.